Employee Spotlight

 Perhaps, if you don't fail fast, you’re doing something right….

-In July 2020, after 8 months of bootstrapping, a massive change to the way we live and work, and incredible trust from our investors, anecdotes was up and running.
+In July 2020, after 8 months of bootstrapping, a massive change to the way we live and work, and incredible trust from our investors, Anecdotes was up and running.

 Where We’re Heading

-Following the rollercoaster that started in the beginning of 2020, the first 6 months at anecdotes were nothing short of amazing:
+Following the rollercoaster that started in the beginning of 2020, the first 6 months at Anecdotes were nothing short of amazing:

 • We hired 21 employees who share the same crazy passion to create something meaningful